UGLW: Unofficial Guide to Legoland Windsor

 Controversially, car park charges were introduced in the summer of 2010.
 Until then, you could park at Legoland for free.
 The move was unpopular because no one likes paying for things that were once free, plus there is no nearby parking alternative so if you arrive by car you have no choice but to park in the car parks and pay.

-The parking charge is £ 2.
+The parking charge is £ 8 when bought online in advance and £ 10 on the day (was £ 2 in 2013, £ 4 in 2014 and £ 5 in 2016).
 You can pay at any of the ticket booths or at Guest Services at the entrance to the park.
 Tickets are scanned by machine when you exit the car park.
-At the end of the day Legoland staff attend the exit barriers so if you haven't bought your ticket you can pay with cash then.

 Parking is free for Premium Merlin Annual Pass holders but not for Standard Merlin Annual Pass or Legoland Annual Pass holders.

-There is a Preferred Parking scheme for those who wish to park closer to the entrance - the cost is £ 10 per car.
-Annual Pass holders can park for £ 8 per visit or £ 25 per season.
+There is a Priority Parking scheme for those who wish to park closer to the entrance - the cost is £ 13 per car (bought online in advance) or £ 16 on the day.
 We really don't think it's worth the bother or the expense.
 Why?
-Well, if you are visiting Legoland you are in for quite a bit of walking around the park itself - there's no other way to get round.
+Well, if you are visiting Legoland you are in for lots of walking around the park itself - there's no other way to get round.
 Shaving 100 metres off the walk from the car to the Legoland ticket barrier simply isn't worth the money.
 Don't bother.

-Cars displaying valid disabled signs can park closer to the entrance but are still charged £ 2.
+Cars displaying valid disabled signs can park closer to the entrance but are still charged.

 There are no steps to negotiate in the car park.